ResDev27/Chatbot-project/README.md

 | :-----: | :-----: | :-----: |
 | Lap | Resa | Laurent |

-We worked a bit on every aspect of the project.
+We worked all worked a bit on every aspect of the project.

-Firsty Resa did the design of the "bot", the idea was to adapt the color theme of the BeCode organisation.

 She begun firstly to wrote the html page of the bot.